DataVizForAll/datavizforall.github.io/_pages/sheff-2022.md

 ---
 title: "Sheff 2022 Chart Preview"
 permalink: /sheff-2022/
-date: 2022-03-21
+date: 2022-04-04
 author_profile: false
 ---
 ## Five Goals of the Sheff 2022 Settlement
-by Cities Suburbs and Schools seminar students with Professor [Jack Dougherty](mailto:jack.dougherty@trincoll.edu), Trinity College, **last updated March 21, 2022**
+by Cities Suburbs and Schools seminar students with Professor [Jack Dougherty](mailto:jack.dougherty@trincoll.edu), Trinity College, **last updated April 4, 2022**

 This version focuses on the charts and does not include longer textual interpretation.